whatcoloris/assignment-asset-inventory/DDL.md

 5) The fifth Column, "Category" will be Numeric (TINYINT), with each of the possible categories (computer | peripheral | audio | video | other) assigned a persistent number representing each.
 6) The sixth Column, "Description" will be a String.
 7) The seventh Column, "Purchased" will be a Date format.
-8) In addition to the Card Catalog information given, since we will need to be able to retrieve the 5 most recent entries in the Database, we will include a final Column "Added_TS" with the TIMESTAMP data type, which will keep track of when an entry was added.

 ## Pertinent DDL Commands